 - Academic Advising

-- All undergraduate Ross elective courses including Ross Global Experience offerings, even those that don’t count toward the Minor in Business.
+- All undergraduate Ross elective courses including Ross Global Experience offerings, even those that don't count toward the Minor in Business.
 Note: that registration in fixed and floating core BBA courses will not be allowed.
-Additionally, some Ross courses may require instructor consent (to ensure prerequisites are met, and seats for Minor students may be limited).
+Additionally, some Ross courses may require instructor consent (to ensure prerequisites are met) and seats for Minor students may be limited.

-- All Kresge Library Resources, including Course Syllabi Archive, Faculty working papers, business databases and periodicals, and job search engines such as WetFeet.com and Vault.com
+- All Kresge Library Services, including Course Syllabi Archive, Faculty working papers, business databases and periodicals, and job search engines.

-- Access to the Career Resources tab on iMpact (http://www.bus.umich.edu/MyiMpact/Career.aspx), including
+- The Career Resources tab on iMpact (http://www.bus.umich.edu/MyiMpact/Career.aspx), including:

 - Using online tools for self-assessment, developing a resume and brand, networking, interview preparation, negotiation, and career exploration

-- Creating a resume in the Ross iMpact site
+- Creating a resume in Ross iMpact site

-- Viewing job postings, networking hours, and recruitment events
+- Viewing and applying to job postings, networking hours, and recruitment events

 - Receiving iMpact messages from recruiters

 - Corporate presentations, networking hours and recruiting events at Ross

-- Career workshops and information throughout the career and search process conducted by Career Services Staff
+- Career workshops and information throughout the career and search process conducted by Career Development Office Staff

 - Printing allocations